Skhmt/ktcounter/README.md

 # ktcounter

-count victory and command points
+Count victory and command points

+Has a PWA.

 ## Todo

-- [x] TP1 has a bug with resetting
-- [ ] Figure out a better color theme
-- [ ] Add secondaries dependent on faction selection
 - [ ] Make initiative/attacker xor with the other player's initiative
 - [ ] Add modal/alert when resetting scores

-- [ ] Change reset to trash can icon
+- [x] Change reset to trash can icon
+- [x] TP1 has a bug with resetting
 - [x] Save to localStorage
 - [x] Add turn counter
 - [x] Add an extra points (elite, saedath, etc) counter